arunnarasimha5/studentapp-react-springboot/README.md

 3. Using of the Bootstrap to minimize the css code.
 5. Using of Router to Implement Basic Routing in React

+##  Prerequisites

+1. Node JS
+2. Yarn

 ## How to RUN ?

 1. Clone the Repo to your Local Machine
 2. Install the packages using following commands

 ```sh